bitspittle/bitspittle.dev/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 And this whole site, *including this very page you are now perusing*, is Kobweb's first user.

-Frontend development in Kotlin is still in its early days, so it's an exciting time to explore it.
+Frontend development in Kotlin is still in its early days, so it's an exciting time to explore the space.
 In this post, I'll introduce some Kobweb basics, and discuss why you might (or might not!) want to use it.

 ## Kobweb